zanmato1984/broken-pipeline/README.md

 - Compilation splits a pipeline into an ordered list of Pipelinexes when a pipe returns a non-null `PipeOp::ImplicitSource()`.
 - Only `PipeOp::ImplicitSource()` creates stage boundaries today. `SinkOp::ImplicitSource()`
   exists for host-level orchestration but is not used by `bp::Compile`.
+One example is an aggregation implemented as a sink that uses `SinkOp::ImplicitSource()` to provide a source for emitting group-by results into a subsequent pipeline stage.

 Lifetime:
 - Pipeline stores raw pointers.
 Operator instances must outlive the compiled plan and any tasks created from it.
 - Implicit sources returned from PipeOp::ImplicitSource() are owned by the compiled plan and kept alive by each Pipelinexe.
+- Implicit sources returned from `SinkOp::ImplicitSource()` are owned by the host orchestration that calls it.

 ## PipeExec: reference small-step runtime